Kennel Cough In Your Dog

 Canine Parainfluenza Virus CPIV

-Like the canine Adenovirus-2, weakened parainfluenza virus (CPIV) is included in most of the shot formulas that include distemper and parvo.
-It is also included in the intranasal “kennel cough” vaccines such as Bronchi-Shield® III and Vangard® RR-3 As with the other virus and bacteria associated with kennel cough, the signs of this virus are indistinguishable from the others. (ref) None of the parainfluenza virus-containing vaccines claim to prevent infection with this virus (to confer “sterile” immunity) what they do claim is that they tend to make infections with the virus less severe when they occur. (ref)
+Like the canine Adenovirus-2, weakened parainfluenza virus (CPIV) is included in most of the shot formulas that include distemper and parvovirus.
+It is also included in the intranasal “kennel cough” vaccines such as Bronchi-Shield® III and Vangard® RR-3 As with the other virus and bacteria associated with kennel cough, the signs of this virus are indistinguishable from the others.
+None of the parainfluenza virus-containing vaccines claim to prevent infection with this virus (that is to confer “sterile” immunity) what they do claim is that they tend to make infections with the virus less severe when they occur.

 Like the adenovirus, this virus also comes in two forms: A contagious intestinal disease that can be found in dogs all around the world (CCV group 1) and a respiratory tract form (CRCoV) group 2 that is usually mild.
-It is unclear if these two viruses have the ability to cross-infect targets or merge – with possible severe effects if they do (target organ pantropism). (ref)
+It is unclear if these two viruses have the ability to cross-infect target cells or merge.
+When that sort of event occur – the disease they cause can be much more serious (= target organ pantropism). ( read here )

-Between 2008 and 2009, Veterinarians in the UK and at Cornell University isolated yet another virus from coughing dogs housed at animal shelters.
-It proved to be a pneumovirus. (ref) Where – if anywhere – it fits into the kennel cough complex remains to be determined.
+Several years ago, Veterinarians in the UK and at Cornell University isolated yet another virus from coughing dogs housed at animal shelters.
+It proved to be a pneumovirus.
+The virus still causes localized outbreaks of respiratory disease in dogs around the world. ( read here & here ) Where – if anywhere – it fits into the kennel cough complex remains to be determined.

 Canine Influenza Virus CIV